 *The teacher will leave 5 minutes before the end of each class in order to prepare for the next class.

 - Receive the final juz’ as it has been taught by each generation of Muslims to the next, with the correct tajweed, back to the Prophet, peace and blessings be upon him.

 - Build on your knowledge and practice of tajweed rules by integrating more advanced rules into your recitation.

-- You can also choose to memorize the surahs so that the rules of tajweed are fully ingrained on your tongue.
+- You can also choose to memorize the suras so that the rules of tajweed are fully ingrained on your tongue.

-- Upon successful completion receive an ijazah to transmit the final juz’ of the Quran to others.
+- Those who receive ijaza can transmit the final juz’ of the Quran to others.

 - The course allows you to progress at your own pace.
-It is very normal for students to take the same level of tajweed multiple times to receive the ijazah.
+It is very normal for students to take the same level of tajweed multiple times to receive the ijaza.

 About the Course

 In this course, you will be given the opportunity to recite and memorize the last juz’ of the Quran along with the required rules of tajweed through an unbroken chain of transmission from the Messenger of Allah, peace and blessings be upon him.